aarzola5010/cafe-fausse/README.md

 # Development and Tools Used

 The AI model used to create the code was Chatgpt 5.
-This was done evaluating other AI models and it was recommended as one of the most recommended for Web Development.
+This was done evaluating other AI models and it was the most recommended for Web Development.
 The Code Modifications were done using Visual Studio Code (VSC)

 Used Vite Dev Server 5.0 for running front-end / React JSCx files.
 Used Vite Debug package/logs capability to troubleshoot and root cause issues with front end when calling back end through proxy.